BisnisKomodo/BisnisKomodo/README.md

-# Hi, I'm Nicholas Van Lukman ðŸ‘‹
+# Hi, I'm Nicholas Van Lukman
 ---
 Nice to meet you!
-I'm currently a student at Bina Nusantara University, majoring in Game Application and Technology ðŸŽ® </br>
+I'm currently a student at Bina Nusantara University, majoring in Game Application and Technology </br>
-You can check and download games I've developed at [my itch page](https://wainini.itch.io)
+You can check and download games I've developed at (https://bisniskomodo.itch.io/)

 *All the GIFs are linked to their respective itch.io page*